danavery/if-copilot/README.md

 # IF-Copilot

-Play interactive fiction with an LLM friend
+Play interactive fiction with an LLM friend.

 ---
 Living Room